userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 }
 ```

-## Creating the db table using a migration
+## Creating the database table using a migration

 Next we create a migration class.
 This migration will create the database table for us.
 Migrations are located in `src/Database/Migrations`.
-Since this is our first migrations, we'll add them to the `V100` sub directory.
-Finally, since that migration purpose is to create the `Pastries` table, we'll name it `PastriesTable`.
+Since this is the first version of our Sprinkle, we'll add them to the `v100` sub directory.
+Finally, since the migration's purpose is to create the `pastries` table, we'll name the migration class `PastriesTable`.

-`app/sprinkles/pastries/src/Database/Migrations/V100/PastriesTable.php`
+`app/sprinkles/pastries/src/Database/Migrations/v100/PastriesTable.php`
 ```php
 <?php